- Pipeline execution policies schema

 applies, the project CI configuration will be ignored.
 Other security policy configurations will not be overridden.

-This strategy allows users to include the project CI/CD configuration in the pipeline execution policy configuration, enabling them to customize the policy jobs.
-For example, by combining policy and project CI/CD configuration into one YAML file, users can override before_script
+.
+This strategy allows users to include the project CI/CD configuration in the pipeline execution policy configuration, enabling the users to customize the policy jobs.
+For example, they can combine the policy and project CI/CD configuration into one YAML file to override the before_script

 if: $CI_PIPELINE_SOURCE ==